zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 #### Implementation

-As we now know, why we need to implement `deposit` & `withdraw` methods in child token contract, we can proceed for implementing it.
+Now that we covered _why_ we need to implement `deposit` & `withdraw` methods in child token contract, we can now proceed for implementing it.

 ```js title="ChildERC20.sol"
 pragma solidity 0.6.6;